unilad homepage

 As Green Day took to the stage to kick start the 2026 Super Bowl, all eyes were on the band as fans expected an explosive political statement that never came to fruition.

-Well known for being a vocal advocate for causes he believes in, many had expected frontman Billie Joe Armstrong to make a bold statement addressing some of the polarising issues currently affecting the United States.
+Well known for being a vocal advocate for causes he believes in, many had expected frontman Billie Joe Armstrong to make a bold statement addressing some of the polarizing issues currently affecting the United States.

-In particular, fans had expected him to take aim at Immigration and Customs Enforcement agents, as he had previously launched a scathing attack upon them just two days prior to his opening performance.
+In particular, fans had expected him to take aim at Immigration and Customs Enforcement (ICE) agents, as he had previously launched a scathing attack upon them just two days prior to his opening performance.

 Advert

-Billie Joe Armstrong was surprisingly a-political in his Super Bowl pre-game performance ( Ronald Martinez/Getty Images)
+Billie Joe Armstrong was surprisingly apolitical in his Super Bowl pre-game performance ( Ronald Martinez/Getty Images)

-Billie Joe Armstrong was surprisingly a-political in his Super Bowl pre-game performance ( Ronald Martinez/Getty Images)
+Billie Joe Armstrong was surprisingly apolitical in his Super Bowl pre-game performance ( Ronald Martinez/Getty Images)

-This a-political approach was a far cry from the passionate speech Armstrong had given during a Spotify and FanDuel sponsored Super Bowl party held Friday night on San Francisco’s Pier 29.
+This apolitical approach was a far cry from the passionate speech Armstrong had given during a Spotify and FanDuel sponsored Super Bowl party held Friday night on San Francisco’s Pier 29.

 The remarks were made during a private, invitation-only concert, and were not controlled or sanctioned by the NFL which may explain why the singer was more vocal with his views.

-At the same concert he also utilised a number of lyric changes, which included ‘I’m not part of the MAGA agenda’ during a performance of ‘American Idiot’ and even a reference to Jeffrey Epstein in 'Holiday', when he changed the line ‘the representative from California has the floor’ to ‘the representative from Epstein Island has the floor’.
+At the same concert he also utilized a number of lyric changes, which included ‘I’m not part of the MAGA agenda’ during a performance of ‘American Idiot’ and even a reference to Jeffrey Epstein in ‘Holiday’, when he changed the line ‘the representative from California has the floor’ to ‘the representative from Epstein Island has the floor’.

 Sunday's performance came just two days after Armstrong took aim at ICE (Ronald Martinez/Getty Images)